karkman/Physalia_EnvMetagenomics_2023/command-line-basics.md

 1. Write some text
 2. Exit with `ctrl+x`
-3. To save the file, type `y` and hit "Enter"
+3. To save the file, type `y` and hit the `Enter/Return` key
-4. Confirm the name of the file and hit "Enter"
+4. Confirm the name of the file and hit the `Enter/Return` key

 List the contents of the folder.
 Can you see the file we have just created?